mallamsiddiq/SODIQ-DEMO-BANKING/README.md

 	>>> trans9.transfer()
 		'SUCCESS'

-I have written more unnit test to further cover more edge cases
+I have written more unit test to further cover more edge cases

 thanks